What is the money raised for?

 In 2009 we raised £3m, the majority of which was given to individuals and we expect the same to be true this time.
 An independent evaluation commissioned for that fund, praised Cumbria Community Foundation for our thoroughness and its findings were used to inform how we operate the current fund.

-What did Cumbria Community Foundation learn from previous experience of running appeals?
+What did Cumbria Community Foundation learn from their previous experience of running appeals?

 Are there different phases to the type of support people need?